hfarrow/hfarrow.github.io/content/posts/finding-unity-bugs-while-profiling-memory.md

 When I looked at these two methods, I quickly became suspicious of `OnTransformParentChanged`.
 It never calls `UnregisterGraphicForCanvas`.
 Could that be the bug?
 Think back to the `SampleScene` and you will remember the button that changes the parent of the image from `CanvasA` to `CanvasB`.
 That is of course to test my suspicion of this code.
-Sure enough, after re-parenting the image, the image is unregistered from it's old canvas before being registered to its new canvas.
+Sure enough, after re-parenting the image, the image is not unregistered from its old canvas before being registered to its new canvas.

 I took a look at this class in a version of the Editor where this had been fixed.
 For this bug, they didn't make a